theheking/intro-to-command-line-hpc/practical_overview/7B_Different_HPC.md

 | | UNSW | restech.support@unsw.edu.au |

-## 3.3 Beginner 3: begin working interactively
+## 3: begin working interactively
-**Important Note:** you need to request an `interactive job` whenever you are working interactively.
+**Important Note:** You need to request an `interactive job` whenever you are working interactively.

 **Unless you request an interactive job (or submit a job to a queue), you should avoid heavy computation and data transfer activities!**

 ```mermaid
 flowchart TD;
     ssh["Login on the login node"];